Roy M. Gulick, M.D., M.P.H., Chief

 Welcome to the Weill Cornell Medicine Division of Infectious Diseases (ID).
-The mission of the Division of ID at Weill Cornell Medical College and NewYork-Presbyterian Hospital (NYPH) is to design and conduct cutting edge research, to provide outstanding clinical care, and to provide the highest quality education and training in infectious diseases.
-The ID Division has over 50 full-time, affiliated, voluntary and adjunct faculty members, and includes: basic, translational, clinical and epidemiologic research programs, the ID clinical services at NYPH/Weill Cornell Medical Center, and the ID Fellowship Training Program.
+Our mission is to design and conduct cutting edge research, to deliver outstanding clinical care, and to provide the highest quality education and training in infectious diseases.
+We have 60 full-time faculty members, and our division includes basic, translational, clinical and epidemiological research programs, inpatient and ambulatory clinical services at NewYork Presbyterian Hospital/Weill Cornell Medical Center, and the ID Fellowship Training Program.

-Please refer to the Infectious Disease Division Brochure for additional detailed information.
+Please refer to the Infectious Disease Division Brochure for additional details.